opelooo/personal_guide-HomeLab/README.md

 ## List of OS that have been tried

-- Ubuntu Server 22.04.4 LTS v
+- Ubuntu Server 22.04.4 LTS ☑️
-- Fedora Server x
+- Fedora Server ❎
-- Debian x
+- Debian ❎